 When it comes to B2B marketing, search engine optimization is more than buying a subscription to any of the popular SEO tools or making a few one-time updates to your home page.
 If leveraged correctly, it can be a key component of your inbound lead generation flywheel.

-Getting a blog post ranked at the top of Google might be a nice way to enhance your brand’s image among your best prospects, but you need to focus on converting those prospects to qualified leads if you’re going to make the most of your B2B SEO efforts.
+Getting a blog post ranked at the top of Google might be an excellent way to enhance your brand’s image among your best prospects, but you need to focus on converting those prospects to qualified leads if you’re going to make the most of your B2B SEO efforts in 2022 and beyond.

 Contrary to what you might have been told by the SEO rumor mill, an effective strategy is much more about what kind of content you’re ranking for your desired keywords, and it’s much less about just bombarding the search algorithms with high authority backlinks.
 The content on your site needs to be actionable and detailed, but it also needs to be easy to digest!

 Fortunately, there’s a playbook you can follow to have the search engines deliver consistent leads and generate a healthy return on the time that your marketing staff puts into your company’s SEO efforts.

 If you’re looking to improve your B2B SEO Strategy in 2022, then you’re in the right spot.
 We’ve got the actionable steps you can take to increase your rankings and bring in more traffic.

 Before we dive into how you can design an SEO campaign for your brand, let’s quickly look at what B2B SEO is.

 Search engine optimization (SEO) refers to the practice of creating web pages designed to show up for queries made by your target audience.